-Thriving in first-year med school is not going to be easy – and most students are aware of that.
-According to a recent report by the Association of American Medical Colleges (AAMC), less than 15% of medical students end up becoming Doctors!
-To do well in medical school is extremely challenging and guidance is recommended.
-The challenge is all the more for international students who travel abroad for med-school.
+To do well in medical school is extremely challenging, and guidance is recommended.
+The challenge is all the more for international students who travel abroad for med school.
 Right from curriculum to cultural nuances, these students have to comprehend and imbibe more than just academics.
-To prepare for and study an M.D. program abroad and have a successful medical career, therefore, requires preparation – and these study tips for first-year med-school students are sure to help with it.
+To prepare for and study an MD program abroad and have a successful medical career, therefore, requires preparation – and these study tips for first-year med-school students are sure to help with it.

-5) Know more about medicine Reading textbooks is not enough, go through journal articles and medical blogs about topics that interest you.
-Try to read 3 articles in a week.
-Work towards having a thorough knowledge about the subjects you like and learn how to apply it as well.
-6) Try something new in your med school While medical school is ideally all about medicine, don’t let that keep you away from pursuing other interests.
+- Try something new in your med school: While medical school is ideally all about medicine, don’t let that keep you away from pursuing other interests.
 You can volunteer for a cause, organize events, play a sport or even form groups for extra-curricular activities.
 There are countless possibilities to explore on campus, so inculcate the habit of learning outside your curriculum as well.
 These were only some of the helpful tips for medical students in their first year at school.
-Of course, there are several others and whether you are studying for an MBChB program or a degree in nursing, pharmacy or any other healthcare discipline, these tips would help you get through med-school better.
+Of course, there are several others, and whether you are studying for an MD program or a degree in nursing, pharmacy or any other healthcare discipline, these tips would help you get through med-school better.